C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 write first the pseudocode, then implement it.

 bonus:
-print the kmer by incresing occurences.
+print the kmer by increasing occurences.

 Exercise
 --------